likeBloodMoon/pc-cleanuptool/README.md

 # pc-cleanuptool
 A PowerShell GUI tool for cleaning, optimizing, and configuring Windows with one click.
 Includes system cleanup, network tools, Windows tweaks, and more.
+# This tool is provided as-is.
+I am not liable for any system issues or damages resulting from its use.

 - System Cleanup